id/emqx-docs/en_US/configuration/dashboard.md

 - `unsuccessful_login_interval`

-  Defines the time window (in minutes) during which failed login attempts are counted towards the limit.
-For example, if set to `5`, it means that the maximum number of failed attempts will be checked within a 5-minute interval.
+  Defines the time window during which failed login attempts are counted towards the limit.
+For example, if set to `5`, the system will track the number of failed login attempts within a 5-minute period.
 The default value is `5` minutes.

 - `sso`